geotools/geotools/docs/user/library/render/style.rst

      :start-after: // styleFactoryExample start
      :end-before: // styleFactoryExample end

-* ``StyleFactory2``

-  This ``gt-main`` interface allows one additional non standard trick; it allows us to place an icon behind text labels.
-This is a popular technique used for example to place a "label shield" behind hi-way signs.

-* ``StyleFactory``

-  This ``gt-main`` interface allows access to all the GeoTools vendor specific options.

-  It has a slightly different style of programming where mutable instances are creating allowing you to call both get and set methods.
+  To work with GeoTools vendor specific options, a slightly different style of programming is needed taking advantage of the mutable instances are creating allowing you to call both get and set methods.

-  You are of course not advised to update a style while it is being used to draw.
+  .. note:: These classes are not thread-safe, do not update a style while it is being used to draw.

   .. literalinclude:: /../src/main/java/org/geotools/render/StyleExamples.java
      :language: java
      :start-after: // styleFactoryExample start
      :end-before: // styleFactoryExample end

-* ``StyleBuilder``
+* ``StyleBuilder`` from ``gt-main``:

-  Since a ``Style`` is composed of a complex set of objects, a ``StyleBuilder`` object is provided for you to conveniently build simple styles without the need to build all of the style elements by hand.
+  Since a ``Style`` is composed of a complex set of objects, a ``StyleBuilder`` object is provided to build simple styles without the need to build all of the style elements by hand.

   For example, you can create a ``PolygonSymbolizer`` and then create a ``Style`` out of it with a single method call: the builder will generate a default ``FeatureTypeStyle`` and the ``Rule`` for you.